German diaspora: Spain

+112,000 German citizens.
+Settlement of German-speaking settlers began during Middle Ages, an example is the Preysler family, with ancestors moved to Spain from Austria and was involved in the trading of Austrian bred horses being brought to Spain in the mid-19th century.

+Before World War II broke out, Sudeten German Prince Maximilian Eugene of Hohenlohe-Langenburg decided to take refuge in Spain.
+Similarly, after the war, all of his assets were confiscated through the Beneš Decrees.
+However, the fortune of his wife's family prevented him from falling out of favor.
+In Spain, one of his sons, Prince Alfonso, founded the Marbella Club Hotel, thus beginning the Marbella Golden Mile, which he catapulted as a destination for international luxury tourism, which since then has generated great wealth for Spain.

 Sweden

 During the 11th century, Sweden was visited by missionaries from Germany.
 During the Middle Ages, Hanseatic merchants had a great influence on Swedish trade and also the Swedish language.
 According to a survey, the proportion of German loanwords in Swedish is 24–30 percent (slightly depending on how you calculate).
 During the period of great power, a number of German congregations were formed in Sweden.
 Including Karlskrona German parish, which then became part of Karlskrona Admiralty parish.
 Today, there are two more active German congregations in Sweden.
 They are part of the parishes of the Church of Sweden, the German Christinae parish and the German St. Gertrude's parish consists of German citizens or Swedes of German origin.

 In connection with the two world wars, several German children of war came to Sweden.
 Between the late 1940s and early 1990s, many East German refugees also came to Sweden.
 On 31 December 2014, there were 49,359 people in Sweden who were born in Germany, of whom 23,195 were men (47.0%) and 26,164 women (53.0%).
-The corresponding figure for 31 December 2000 was 38,155, of which 16,965 men (44.5%) and 21,190 women (55.5%).There were 28,172 people in Sweden with German citizenship.
+The corresponding figure for 31 December 2000 was 38,155, of which 16,965 men (44.5%) and 21,190 women (55.5%).
+There were 28,172 people in Sweden with German citizenship.
 In 2019, according to Statistics Sweden, German immigrants together with the Chinese were the most highly educated who migrate to Sweden, with a proportion of 70 per cent who are highly educated, which is well above the average for Sweden's population which is 30 per cent.
 Around 29,505 German Citizens living in Sweden in 2020.